LLC and Tax Guide

 An eye-catching logo is the first element to consider creating.
 Stickers and other merchandise can’t be created without a good logo, and if it is objectively attractive people will advertise for you through using the product or placing a sticker on their computer, for example.
 The website Fiverr.com has thousands of logo designers who will be happy to design one for you for only $5!

 Always have someone taking pictures of your band while gigging or elsewhere.
-If you can’t afford or want a photographer, make a point to ask an audience member before the show as they’ll likely be taking pictures anyways and it will be free.
+If you can’t afford or want a photographer, make a point to ask an audience member before the show as they’ll likely be taking pictures regardless and it will be free.
 Band pictures are great to post on social media, imgur.com, your website, or for publications.

 The way you and your band present themselves will increase your relatability and resonance with the audience.
 An example of a music branding master is Alice Cooper, who realized that teens want to do exactly the opposite of what their parents tell them.
 So he became an extreme symbol of drugs, sex, and of course, rock and roll.
 His shows were mayhem, he would rip up pillows and feathers would fly throughout the venue while a scantily-glad Alice crowdsurfed and chain-smoked cigarettes, accompanied by heavy rock and roll and a theme of embracing vices.
 Alice Cooper in person is a soft-spoken and kind individual who created a full alter-ego through this powerful brand with the aid of genius manager Shep Gordon.
 Some musicians may view this as “selling out,” but in reality, he was having a great time while doing what he loves and making big paychecks.
 What’s wrong with that?
 To learn more about Alice and Shep’s pioneering strategies, watch “Supermensch” on Netflix.